aravindreddythippanuri/aravindreddythippanuri/README.md

 - 👋 Hi, I’m Aravind Reddy
 - 👀 I’m interested in new technologies
-- 🌱 I’m currently learning Web technologies
+- 🌱 I’m currently learning Data Science and web technologies
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me:- tsaiaravindreddy@gmail.com

 <!---